 We are located at 61 Bridge St. Milford, NJ 08848

-Just 20 minutes from Clinton, Flemington, and Lambertville / New Hope, Easton / Phillipsburg in the stunning Delaware valley, The Ship is an unique place to meet friends, serve as a landing place for clubs, or hold family events.
+We are just 20 minutes from Clinton, Flemington, and Lambertville / New Hope, Easton / Phillipsburg in the stunning Delaware valley, The Ship is an unique place to meet friends, serve as a landing place for clubs, or to hold family events.

-In recent years we have made a number of efforts to reduce our carbon footprint .
-This is part of a growing practice and philosophy of restauranteuring on our part that supports a local economy and local agriculture.
-Where feasible, such practice entails purchasing meats, vegetables, and other ingredients from local farms, obtaining services from local businesses, and co-marketing with local businesses as well.
-For other ingredients, we attempt to derive them from sustainable sources In this way the fields around us remain green and fertile and people in our community can thrive.
-Among the benefits are the cultivation of a local flavor in our region’s foods and the growth of a vibrant and interesting local culture.
-Though typically more costly that traditional practices of “lowest price wins”, we are pleased that there is a growing market for such practices.
-It is a work in progress for us so please check in with our developments.
+In recent years, we have made an effort to support our local economy and local agriculture.
+Where feasible, such practice entails purchasing meats, vegetables, and other ingredients from local farms, obtaining services from local businesses, and co-marketing with local businesses.
+In this way the fields around us remain verdant and people in our community can thrive.
+Among the broader benefits are the cultivation of a regional culinary identity and the growth of a vibrant local culture.
+Though typically more costly than traditional practices of “lowest price wins”, we are pleased that there is a growing market for such practices.

 The tin ceiling, beams and handmade brickwork hail are part of the original Victorian era design.
 The bar top is made of the renovated bowling alley lanes that once were housed in the building years ago.
 Table tops are rough hewn hatch covers from seafaring ships or laminates of ship building plans.
 The decor is primarily a nautical theme but now features a wall for our Artist of the Month project